cado-security/product-help/docs/cado/discovery-import/cado-host/script-operation.md

 fi
 ```
 - **Validates the download**:
-This step checks if the / Forensic Acquisition and Investigation Host binary was successfully downloaded.
+This step checks if the Cado Host binary was successfully downloaded.
 If the binary is not found in the `/tmp/cado-host-67c03a16/` directory, the script prints an error message about network issues and exits.

 ```bash
 cd /tmp/cado-host-67c03a16/